AdobeDocs/campaign-classic-learn.en/help/monitoring-campaign-classic/audit-trail.md

 >
 >Audit Trails requires Campaign Classic version 19.1 or newer

-The [!UICONTROL Audit Trail] will log and list operator actions, such as creation, modification, and deletion for workflows, options, and source schema.
-In addition the following actions are logged specifically for workflows:
+The [!UICONTROL Audit Trail] logs and list operator actions, such as creation, modification, and deletion for workflows, options, and source schema.
+In addition, the following actions are logged specifically for workflows:

 * Start
 * Pause